Need some destination inspiration for a trip to Seville Spain? Here’s my guide to top attractions in beautiful Seville.

 This guide takes you to all of the must visit sites, historic landmarks, magnificent architecture, and palaces in Seville.
 It covers all the best things to do and see in Seville.

 Sevilla is just glorious, Spain’s most flamboyant city.

 It’s a happy wonderful-to-be-alive kind of sunshiny place, teeming with people, scented orange blossoms, tapas, and flamenco music — pure sensate joy.

-Seville is guarded by a colossal Gothic cathedral.
-It's a seductive mix of Mudéjar palaces, ornate baroque churches, colorful azulejo tiles, and winding cobblestone lanes.
+Seville is guarded by a colossal Gothic cathedral, a symbol of power courtesy of its Christian rulers.
+The city is a seductive mix of Moorish palaces, ornate Baroque churches, colorful ceramic tiles, and winding cobblestone lanes.

-There’s a romance to it.
-I fell in love with Seville, hook, line and sinker.
-Here’s my guide to the unmissable sites in Seville, for your next geographical cure or tour in beautiful Andalucia.
+There’s a romance to Seville.
+I fell in love with the city straight away, hook, line and sinker.
+Here’s my guide to the unmissable sites in Seville, for your next geographical cure or road trip in Andalusia.

 Seville’s cathedral is a massive Gothic affair.
 It’s the largest cathedral in the world and a UNESCO site to boot.

 In 1402, after vanquishing the Moors in the Reconquista, King Ferdinand and Queen Isabella began work in earnest on a Gothic masterpiece.
 They wanted a showy display of Seville’s wealth, power, and influence.